Member Biography

 Early Life:

-Owen Blair Jenkins, born February 19, 1862, Lansdale, Montgomery County, Pennsylvania; son of John S. and Sallie Jane Evans Jenkins; Lansdale public school education; Lewisburg Academy; Bucknell University; studied law, admitted, Philadelphia Bar, 1885; Germantown law practice; elected, Republican, Pennsylvania State Senate, 1915-1918; resumed, Germantown law practice; Assistant Philadelphia City Solicitor; Solicitor of Registration Commissioners, Philadelphia; counsel, Philadelphia Sheriff Harry Clay Ransley; Assistant Philadelphia City Solicitor; married Mary C. Phillips, 1886; died, July 18, 1925, (age 63), home, Germantown Neighborhood, Philadelphia, Philadelphia County, Pennsylvania interment, Longwood Cemetery, Kennett Square, Chester County, Pennsylvania,
+Owen Blair Jenkins, born February 19, 1862, Lansdale, Montgomery County, Pennsylvania; son of John S. and Sallie Jane Evans Jenkins; Lansdale public school education; Lewisburg Academy; Bucknell University; studied law, admitted, Philadelphia Bar, 1885; Germantown law practice; elected, Republican, Pennsylvania State Senate, 1915-1918; resumed, Germantown law practice; Assistant Philadelphia City Solicitor; Solicitor of Registration Commissioners, Philadelphia; counsel, Philadelphia Sheriff Harry Clay Ransley; Assistant Philadelphia City Solicitor; married, Mary C. Phillips, 1886; died, July 18, 1925, (age 63), home, Germantown Neighborhood, Philadelphia, Philadelphia County, Pennsylvania interment, Longwood Cemetery, Kennett Square, Chester County, Pennsylvania.

 Member, Browning Society, Welsh Society, Germantown Site and Relic Society, Germantown Republican Club, Girard Trust Fund, Germantown Royal Arch Chapter No. 208 Free and Accepted Masons; Germantown Commandry No. 82 Knights Templar.
 President, board of trustees, Germantown Unitarian Church.
 Member, Sons of Revolution.